IT490-Tech-Team/IT490-Project/docs/vm-environment.md

 ## Before you Begin

 Before diving into the setup process, ensure that you have a terminal installed on your system/virtual machine.
-If you're unsure, you can check by searching for a terminal application and running the following command:
+If you're unsure, you can check by searching for a terminal application and running the following command inside of it:

 ```bash
 echo "Terminal is ready"